 Materials to Make for the Children

-These are the masters I used to create materials for my primary (3 to 6) classroom.
+Maitri Learning now offers digital materials that you can purchase to make materials for your children.
+This page includes the the masters I used to create materials for my primary (3 to 6) classroom before I even started Maitri Learning.
 If you find anything out of date or have your own master you'd like to add to this collection, please send us an e-mail.
 If we all work together, we can make setting up a classroom much easier for those who follow!
 If you'd like suggestions on how to prepare your environment/classroom, go to our Lesson Plans & Classroom page.

 Keep in mind that our primary role in guiding the children through the curriculum is to free them to become independent in every way.
 With this in mind, we try not to rely on black-line masters.
 We want the children to be free to create their own art, their own work without being required to "stay within the lines."
 Rather than discourage their pencils, glue, chalk, watercolors, paints) so they can create whatever their hearts inspire.